-This is not the first time that Kim Kardashian has taken to Instagram to declare her love for the Morpheus8 laser treatment.
+This is not the first time that Kim Kardashian has taken to Instagram to declare her love for the Morpheus8 treatment.
 She posted about it a few years ago when she chose it as a tightening treatment on her 'mum tum' after giving birth to her first two children.
-However, the fact that she has posted about it again (seemingly without any commercial obligation to) means she really must be a huge fan.
-This time she gave us a little more insight into the treatment that she had at Dr Ashkan Ghavami's Beverley Hills clinic, calling it 'a game changer' even though 'it's painful LOL'.
+However, the fact that she has posted about it again (seemingly without any commercial obligation) means she really must be a huge fan.
+This time she gave us a little more insight into the treatment that she had at Dr Ashkan Ghavami's Beverley Hills clinic, calling it a "game changer" even though "it's painful LOL".

 And she's not the first celebrity to hail it as a wonder treatment.
 When tennis coach, mother of Wimbledon champ Andy Murray and former Strictly contestant Judy Murray hit the headlines with her youthful skin transformation, everyone wanted to know what the 61-year-old had done.
 Her lines were softened, her jawline noticeably tighter and wrinkles smoothed in a very natural-looking way.
 She revealed she'd had three sessions Morpheus8, and interest in the skin tightening radiofrequency microneedling treatment hit an all-time high

 Her doctor Judy Todd, who treated her at Glasgow's Synergy Clinic over the course of a year, shared Judy's incredible before and after images. "'I’d say [Morpheus8 has] taken at least ten years off my appearance," Judy said.
 "I am absolutely thrilled to bits with the result, my skin is fresher, clearer, and I feel much better about myself."
 Judy also had a strong prescription anti-pigmentation treatment called Obagi Nuderm, which played not a small part in her results.